-Living a minimalist life can you wings.
+Living a minimalist life can give you wings!
 Your baggage is less so you can fly high—do whatever you want.
 Although it’s a difficult goal to achieve where there’s a will there’s away.
 What I have experienced is that when you reduce your wants to half, the joy in life gets double.

 What is minimalism?